Tc2r1/Assessments/PilotJMap/README.md

 ## Libraries Utilized:

-Android Map Utils
+- Android Map Utils

-constraint layout
+- Constraint layout

-Moshi
+- Moshi

-Dagger2
+- Dagger2

-Hilt
+- Hilt

-Kotlinx Coroutines
+- Kotlinx Coroutines

-Jetpack
+- Jetpack

-Kotlinx Serialization
+- Kotlinx Serialization

-Leak Canary
+- Leak Canary

-Android Lifecycle (LiveData ViewModel)
+- Android Lifecycle (LiveData ViewModel)

-Material
+- Material

-Navigation Arch
+- Navigation Arch

-OKHttp
+- OKHttp

-Play Services
+- Play Services

-RxAndroid
+- RxAndroid

-RxJava3 Retrofit
+- RxJava3 Retrofit

-Timber
+- Timber

-GoogleMaps
+- GoogleMaps

 ## Extras:

 I implemented a navgraph to take advantage of Android Navigation.

 To actually use It I created an About Fragment Lol

 I restructured the code to a more common accepted design pattern of a Master Activity that cycles fragments.

 I refactored MapActivity into MapFragment so that I could use the navgraph (I like this thing k dont judge me!)

 I displayed multiple ways of calling the API to retrieve data.

 I Designed the application in the MVVM style.
-(Model View ViewModel utilizing LiveData to update my views) I used Kotlin Databinding as well as Dagger Databinding in order to Inject when possible.
+(Model View ViewModel utilizing LiveData to update my views)

+I used Kotlin Databinding as well as Dagger Databinding in order to Inject when possible.

 By using the above I was able to take most logical code completely out of the views, having the objects react from the ViewModels themselves.

 I tried to employ good annotation but eventually got tired.
 About page is lacking lol.

 ## Missed Goals: